 Grounds for a secondary school appeal

 Check the school website for admissions procedure - to win a case under point one you would need to show, for example, that the school gives priority to siblings, but your child was not awarded a place despite having an elder sibling at the school.
-So you are more likely to be appealing on the grounds of potential harm to your child.
+You are more likely to be appealing on the grounds of potential harm to your child.
 You need to consider:

 - Can the school you’ve been offered cater for any special need or health issue your child has?
 Health matters need to be significant, and not common ailments.
 ‘Plenty of people have asthma and get on perfectly well day to day,’ an appeal panel member told us.

 - Does the school you want offer a language which the unpopular one doesn’t, and do you have very strong reasons for your child studying it?
-(Saying ‘Popular school offers Mandarin; my child’s maternal family are Chinese and she would like to be able to communicate with them when we visit’ would be good grounds.
-Saying ‘He’s always been interested in China and asked me to teach him some Chinese letters when he was four’ would not.)
+(Saying, ‘Popular school offers Mandarin; my child’s maternal family are Chinese and she would like to be able to communicate with them when we visit,’ would be good grounds.
+Saying, ‘He’s always been interested in China and asked me to teach him some Chinese letters when he was four,’ would not.)

 - Emotional reasons can be considered with strong evidence.
 Don’t rely on ‘sensitive’.
 ‘All children are sensitive,’ one appeal panel member told us.
 But perhaps your daughter has been bullied by a trio of girls who are going on to the school you’ve been offered, and she really needs a fresh start.